dhlab-epfl/dhSegment/README.md

 0 255 0
 ...
 ```
+* [`sacred`](https://sacred.readthedocs.io/en/latest/quickstart.html) package is used to deal with experiments and trainings.
+Have a look at the documentation to use it properly.

 In order to train a model, you should run `python train.py with <config.json>`

 ## Demo
 This demo shows the usage of dhSegment for page document extraction.
 It trains a model from scratch (optional) using the [READ-BAD dataset](https://arxiv.org/abs/1705.03311) and the annotations of [pagenet](https://github.com/ctensmeyer/pagenet/tree/master/annotations) (annotator1 is used).